 Cashflow forecasts have been prepared for the next 12 months to support the assessment of going concern, which anticipates that the Group will be able to pay its debts as and when they fall due during the period.
-Noting the inherent risks associated with achieving the cashflow forecast, key assumptions in the cashflow forecast include:
+Noting the inherent risks associated with achieving the cashflow forecast, key assumptions in the cashflow forecast include: or Interpretations that are not yet mandatory have not been early adopted and are not expected to have a material impact on the Group.

-- " development of the Riverina Underground mine in line with schedule and budget; - " achieving planned gold production (volume, grade and recoveries) at forecast costs of production from open pit and underground mining operations; and - " realisation of forecast gold revenues from planned gold production at anticipated pricing.
+- " development of the Riverina Underground mine in line with schedule and budget; - achieving planned gold production (volume, grade and recoveries) at forecast costs of production from open pit and underground mining operations; and - " realisation of forecast gold revenues from planned gold production at anticipated pricing.